BlockchainCommons/developer-web-site/_pages/frost.md

 ## Upcoming Events

-_We are already considering agendas for 2025 FROST meetings.
+_Our last FROST meeting for the year will be December 3, 2025.
 Sign up to our [Gordian Developers mailing list or Signal channel](https://www.blockchaincommons.com/subscribe/) to receive notification._

 ## Why is FROST Important?